#11

 As stated, the best product seldom wins.
 The best business plan does.
 I've chosen to jump off the newer, faster, shinier, bandwagon and give my money to my favorites.
 I fully understand that in a market with low barriers to entry there will always be new players coming in and others leaving and that is just fine.
 I'm going to spend my money with vendors whose products I really like.
 (I'll rely on others to sort though the new products and find those that I can't live without).

-dabearis and Michael P like this post
+Michael P and dabearis like this post

 #14